 6. Gently place your topping treat on the Kiss and press it down into the Kiss.
 Or if using almonds (or walnuts) place on the kiss and press it down.

-Make these a more adult treat by using dark chocolate and an almond.
+Make these a more adult treat by using dark chocolate and almond.
+Or use a pecan.
 It feels healthier too!

 Perfect snack for Easter!

-I found these fun Kisses in pastel colors and these delicious M&Ms. These M&Ms have peanuts in them so they added another layer of flavor to these treats!
+These fun Kisses in pastel colors with these delicious M&Ms. These M&Ms have peanuts in them so they added another layer of flavor to these treats!

 I even remember the first time I tried these.
 We were having dinner at a friend's house and her husband looked forward to these as a gift from his students.
+The PERFECT teacher gift!
 Not expensive.
 Not difficult.
 But, ohhhh soooo good!

 And, so appreciated by others!
 What a nice and simple teacher gift?
 Or a little thoughtful girlfriend treat!
 Or, treat your kids or a group of their friends.